Information on the roles of the various competent authorities is provided below.

 Fingal Co.
 Council are responsible for any planning related matters at the airport.
 This can include enforcement actions if the airport authorities are deemed to breach existing planning conditions.

-Fingal County Council is also responsible for developing the Dublin Airport Noise Action Plan (NAP) NAP Final.pdf (fingal.ie), as is required under the Environmental Noise Regulations.
+Fingal County Council is also responsible for developing the Dublin Airport Noise Action Plan (NAP) NAP Final.pdf (fingal.ie) as is required under the Environmental Noise Regulations.
 The NAP is designed to manage noise issues and effects associated with Dublin Airport, and where necessary, present measures to reduce the adverse effects of aviation noise where practical.
-A 6-8 week public consultation phase will be undertaken by Fingal County Council on the drat NAP.
+A 6-8 week public consultation phase will be undertaken by Fingal County Council on the draft NAP.

 An Bord Pleanála